Pedvale Open Air Museum

 The Pedvāle Open Air Art Museum (Pedvāles Brīvdabas mākslas muzejs) is a State Historical Monument near Sabile, Talsi Municipality, Latvia.
 It was founded in 1992 by Ojārs Arvīds Feldbergs as a setting for environmental art.

 Abava River Valley

 The museum preserves the cultural landscape of the Abava River valley.

 Art at Pedvale

 The museum has a permanent collection of more than 150 outdoor sculptures by an international group of artists.
 It was the site of the 7th International Conference on Contemporary Cast Iron Art in 2014.

 White Princess

 The park is said to be the residence of the White Princess, a Latvian ghost.
 She is more often felt than seen, and it said to draw people to come back, or to stay at Pedvāle.

 Flora and fauna

 The park contains native Latvian plants and animals, to fulfill its mission to preserve the scenic landscapes of the Abava Valley.
 Blooming wildflowers include lupins, which are in bloom for the summer solstice.
-Amimals include the hedgehog, Eurasian beaver, and deer.
+Animals include the hedgehog, Eurasian beaver, and deer.
 Birds include the stork and cuckoo.